Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 5-door wagon body style within the same 'Large family car' segment, the only major difference here really is their wheel drive configuration (4 x 4 for the Audi and front in the case of the Lancia).
 The first one has a Volkswagen-engineered powertrain under the hood, a 6-cylinder, 30-valves 380hp unit, while the other one gets its power and torque from a 5-cylinder, 20-valves 155hp engine designed by FIAT.

 SafetyThe fact that the Audi got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, isn't really an advantage, taken the poor 3-star rating it received.
 That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, taking kerb weight as an important factor into account, the German car offers a considerable difference of 19% more metal.
+Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but it doesn't do much to help us decide between the two.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the German car offers a considerable difference of 19% more metal.

 Performance & Fuel economyAudi is way more agile, reaching 100km/h in 4.7 seconds less than its competitor.
 In addition to that it accelerates all the way to 250 kilometers per hour, 40km/h more than the other car.
 When it comes to fuel economy an obvious choice would be the Italian car, averaging around 9.8 liters of fuel per 100 kilometers (29 mpg), in combined cycle.
 That's 22% difference compared to the German car!